The Top 5 Exercises Every Senior Should Do To Improve Their Strength Safely

 A Whole-Person Approach to Wellness

 Physical well-being is one of eight dimensions of wellness that make up the philosophy of health at Westminster.
 Aqua classes, Pilates, and dance classes are just a few of the offerings that give residents a chance to stay physically strong and fit.
-Contact us to learn more about Westminster and our holistic approach to senior living.
+Contact us to learn more about Westminster and our holistic approach to senior independent living.